Kupi01/event-management-api/README.md

 What I've finished:
 - Set up the development environment with TypeScript and Express
-- Created 10 API endpoints for events and categories (full CRUD)
+- Created API endpoints for events and categories (full CRUD)
 - Added Swagger documentation so you can test the API in your browser
 - Made a plan for adding node-cron later (see new-component-plan.md)
-- Wrote 86 tests and they all pass
+- Wrote unit and integration tests and they all pass

 ## Project Structure